DevvoTecnologia/Junior-Challenge/README.md

-# Junior-Challenge
-One Challenge to rule them all, One Challenge to find them, One Challenge to bring them all, and in the darkness bind them

 # Desafio Fullstack: Os Anéis do Poder

-Bem-vindo ao desafio de desenvolvimento fullstack!
-Aqui você terá a oportunidade de provar suas habilidades como desenvolvedor criando uma aplicação para gerenciar **os Anéis do Poder**, com base no universo de _O Senhor dos Anéis_.
-Prepare-se para embarcar nessa jornada épica!
+`One Challenge to rule them all, One Challenge to find them, One Challenge to bring them all, and in the darkness bind them`

 ## 💍 Contexto do Desafio